Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 ## Testing a newly deployed testnet/devent

 *You need to have one prefunded account(private key).* Let's call it PRIMARY_ACCOUNT.
-1. Create a new network using the devent URL.
+1. Create a new hardhat network using the devent URL.
 Please refer to [How to define a new network for hardhat](#how-to-define-a-new-network-for-hardhat) for more info.
-But be sure to provide at least four different private keys for `accounts`.
+But be sure to provide at least four different private keys for `accounts` in the config.
 These accounts will be funded by your primary prefunded account.
 So it doesn't matter if they all have zero balances.

-2. Run `PRIMARY_ACCOUNT=YOUR_PRIVATE_KEY npx hardhat run scripts/InitTests.ts`
+2. Run `PRIMARY_ACCOUNT=YOUR_PRIVATE_KEY npx hardhat run scripts/FundAccountsFromPrimaryAccount.ts --network your_new_network`
 You should see something like this output:
 ```
 Private key: db11cfa086b92497c8ed5a4cc6edb3a5bfe3a640c43ffb9fc6aa0873c56f2ee3